Toomas Hendrik Ilves: Early life and education

 Ilves was born in Stockholm, Sweden; his parents Endel Ilves (1923-1991) and Irene Ilves (née Rebane; 1925-2018) fled Estonia after its occupation by the Soviet Union during World War II.
 It had been reported that his maternal grandmother was a Russian from Saint Petersburg, but Ilves clarified this, stating that she was an ethnic Karaim.

-He grew up in the United States by residing in Leonia, New Jersey, and graduated from Leonia High School in 1972 as valedictorian.
+Ilves moved to the United States with his family in 1957 and grew up in Leonia, New Jersey.
+He graduated from Leonia High School in 1972 as valedictorian.
 He received a bachelor's degree in psychology from Columbia University in 1976 and a master's degree in the same subject from the University of Pennsylvania in 1978.
 He also received an honorary degree from St. Olaf College in 2014 in recognition of his relationship with the college.
 In addition to his native Estonian, Ilves also speaks English, German, Spanish and Latvian.
 By Ilves's own admission, he speaks Estonian with a comparatively strong American accent, on account of spending his formative and young adult years in America and Germany.